We dream of a truly democratic, just and prosperous Guyana....

 DECRIMINALIZATION OF MARIJUANA

-Support initiatives to legalize marijuana for personal use.
+We will support initiatives to legalize marijuana for personal use.
 Not because we want the ‘Rasta vote’, although of course we do!
 But rather out of respect for the many Rastafari members and supporters of OVP, and all Rastafari in Region 4.
 OVP acknowledges the liberation theology of Rastafari, and the Black consciousness and spiritual wisdom it has brought to the entire Caribbean.
 Marijuana is part of Rastafari religious practice.
 The current laws are absurd.
 Regardless of your views on stimulants, it is ludicrous that tobacco and alcohol, two drugs responsible for millions of serious illnesses and deaths worldwide are legal, while this local herb is illegal.
-It doesn’t make sense for our young people to be serving long prison sentences, enduring experiences that will affect them for their entire life, for being in possession of a few buds of this local herb.
+It doesn’t make sense for our young people to be serving long prison sentences, enduring experiences that will affect them for their entire life, for being in possession of a few grams of this local herb.

 REPARATIONS

-To work with organizations in the region and globally, in the fight for reparations to the descendants of captured Africans in Guyana, the Caribbean and elsewhere.
+To work with organizations in Guyana, the region and globally, in the fight for reparations to the descendants of captured Africans in Guyana, the Caribbean and elsewhere.
 We believe that this is both a historical and moral right due to all the descendants of African slaves.

 PROMOTING GENUINE MULTI-CULTURALISM

-Promote authentic multiculturalism, based upon knowledge of a shared heritage, and a genuine respect for, and understanding of the valuable contributions made by each of the diverse cultures that make up Region 4.
+Promote authentic multiculturalism, based upon knowledge of a shared heritage, and a genuine respect and understanding of the valuable contributions made by each of the diverse cultures that make up Region 4.
 Multiculturalism has failed dismally worldwide, because wherever it exists, one group has become dominant at the expense of the others.
 We can only claim a truly multicultural region and nation, when every ethnic group’s contribution to Guyana is recognized, and when racial justice and equality of opportunity exist for all.

 What is an Authentic Third Force?